 - Preheat oven to 180C/350F.
 Grease and line a 28cm X 18cm (11"X 7") rectangular pan with parchment paper, making sure paper is coming up higher than the sides of the pan.
 You can use a 9" round pan if you can't find a suitable rectangular one.

-- Mix farmer's cheese with an egg, sugar, almond and vanilla extract, push it through a fine sieve to smooth it out a bit, the cheese mixture will remain slightly grainy, set aside.
+- For the cheese filling, fix farmer's cheese with an egg, sugar, almond and vanilla extract, push it through a fine sieve to smooth it out a bit, the cheese mixture will remain slightly grainy, set aside.

-- In a mixing bowl combine eggs, butter, sugar, sifted flour, baking powder and vanilla extract and beat for 2 minutes until well combined.
+- For the sponge, in a mixing bowl combine eggs, butter, sugar, sifted flour, baking powder and vanilla extract and beat for 2 minutes until well combined.
 The batter should be light in consistency.

 - On a lined baking sheet spread the batter and then spoon the cheese mixture on top of it, then carefully swirl the cheese mixture with a knife.